OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 Microsoft Teams currently supports only the per-user pricing model

-4. Select the "SeatBasedPlan" and click the **Purchase** button.
+3. Select the "SeatBasedPlan" and click the **Purchase** button.
 Because this is a simulator, your credit card will not be charged.

 ![Run application](../../assets/08-203-RunApp-3.png)

 The simulated purchase is now complete, so you will be redirected to the app's landing page.

+---
+⚠️ For your convenience, the web site containing the landing page is temporarily hosted at https://bgmonetizationwebapp.azurewebsites.net/.
+If you'd prefer to host it yourself, the instructions are [here](../../docs/MonetizationLabSetup.md).

+---

 The landing page gives the app a chance to interact with the user and capture any configuration information it needs.
 Users who purchase the app in the Teams store would be brought to this same page.